-Ms. Bach, who also is a content specialist and editor for OncoLink.org, tells caregivers, “You can’t lose yourself” in caregiving tasks.
+Ms. Bach, who also is the psychosocial content editor for OncoLink.org, tells caregivers, “You can’t lose yourself” in caregiving tasks.
 “You need to find a nice balance [with self-care] because that makes you a better caregiver,” she says.

 Veronica Cardenas, PhD, a licensed clinical psychologist in Patient & Family Support Services at Moores Cancer Center at UC San Diego Health, facilitates a cancer caregiver education and support group.
 There, she encourages caregivers to follow daily self-care actions used in cognitive behavioral therapy, known as G.R.A.P.E.S.: